 The vehicle identification number is used to identify your ATV.

 EBU26050 Model label

 The model label is affixed at the location in the illustration.
 Record the information on this label in the space provided.
 This information will be needed when ordering spare parts from a Yamaha dealer.
-1. Model label

 INDEX